Hunza (princely state)

-The princely state bordered the Gilgit Agency to the south, the former princely state of Nagar to the east, Xinjiang, China, to the northeast and Afghanistan to the northwest.
-The state's capital was Baltit (also known as Karimabad).
-The former princely state of Hunza is now the Hunza District in the Gilgit Baltistan region of Pakistan.
+In the early 20th century, Hunza bordered the Ishkoman illaqa of Gilgit Agency to the west, the princely state of Nagar to the south, the Ladakh Wazarat of Jammu and Kashmir to the east, Xinjiang region of China to the northeast and Afghanistan to the northwest.
+It covered an area of 3900 sqmi and had a population of 15,341 people at the time of 1941 Census.
+The state capital was Baltit.
+It is now part of the Hunza District in Gilgit-Baltistan.